Linear Model and Extensions: Leave-one-out formulas

 To measure the impact of the $i$th observation on the final OLS estimator, a natural approach is to delete the $i$th row from the full data

 and check how much the OLS estimator changes.
 Let

 denote the leave-$i$-out data, and define

 as the corresponding OLS estimator.
 We can fit $n$ OLS by deleting the $i$th row $(i=1,\ldots,n)$.
 However, this is computationally intensive especially when $n$ is large.
-The following theorem shows that we need only to fit OLS once.
+Theorem \ref{thm::leave-one-out-beta} shows that we need only to fit OLS once and then compute all leave-one-out coefficients explicitly.